Liess/ExploreCaraga/README.md

 ## EXPLORE CARAGA.
-A project for web developing.
+A project for web developing. by ernest , venmar and glen.